AdobeDocs/commerce-admin.en/help/b2b/account-dashboard-my-quotes.md

 1. Clicks **[!UICONTROL Save Address]**.

-When the buyer adds the address, seller provides shipping and delivery options.
-This can affect the negotiated agreement on the quote.
+When the buyer adds the address, the seller provides the shipping and delivery options.
+These updates can affect the negotiated quote pricing.
 The shipping options are locked on checkout.

 ## Print a quote